 Since it’s unlikely you’ll be racing downhill in the Atacama Desert anytime soon, it’s safe to say that on the speed side – the road bike wins.

-One of the challenges that you will come to either love or hate when riding in the hills.
 Climbing or riding uphill was never my favorite, and I think it probably would have been less strenuous if I used a mountain bike.

-The mountain bike is designed for climbing; whether it’s on hills or mountains, it has excellent climbing gear ratios that enable you to maintain your riding RPM while not exhausting yourself in the process.
+The mountain bike is designed for climbing, whether it’s on hills or mountains, it has excellent climbing gear ratios that enable you to maintain your riding RPM while not exhausting yourself in the process.

 While road bikes have climbing gears, the larger cogs of the mountain bike make this inescapable aspect of riding a lot less demanding task than on a road bike.